Dylan-Wimoth/TimeSheetBot/README.md

 * You must have **Google Chrome** installed for this application to work.
 Install chrome [here](https://www.google.com/chrome/).

 ### Step 1: Install the Program
-* **Without Git**: Click the green ``<> Code`` button on the top right of the repository.
+* Click the green ``<> Code`` button on the top right of the repository.
 Click ``Download ZIP``.
 Once downloaded, extract the ZIP.

 ### Step 2: Installing Requirements
 Open the zip file in your downloads folder and unzip to any destination you like.
-Then go into the folder created after extracting, then unzip the zip file named ``TimeSheetZip`` into the current directory.
+Then go into the folder created after extracting.

+### Step 3: Credientials
+* Next download the credientials file from this box link [here](https://umbc.box.com/s/wdtb2fml0gpbcooydhkh0pzlc4odbn4n).
+Once downloaded paste into your TimeSheetBot folder directory.

 ### Step 3: Running the Program
 To run the program all you need to do is run the batch file named ``TimeSheetRunner`` and enjoy!